WillAbides/setup-go-faster/README.md

 Go versions aren't really semvers, but they are close enough to use semver constraints for the most part.
 There are a some gotchas to watch out for:

-- Go doesn't release .0 versions.
+- Go doesn't release .0 versions[^dot-zero-note].
 The first 1.15.x releas is 1.15, not 1.15.0.
 This means if you have set go-version to 1.15, when 1.15.1 is released it won't be used because 1.15 is an exact match.
 If you want any go in the 1.15 family, set go-version to `1.15.x`